-NOTICE OF 2020 ANNUAL MEETING OF STOCKHOLDERS To Be Held on Saturday, May 16, 2020
+NOTICE OF 2019 ANNUAL MEETING OF STOCKHOLDERS To Be Held on Saturday, May 18, 2019

-The 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Dillard's, Inc. (the "Company") will be held at the Company's Corporate Office, 1600 Cantrell Road, Little Rock, Arkansas 72201, on Saturday, May 16, 2020, at 9:00 a.m.
+The 2019 Annual Meeting of Stockholders (the "Annual Meeting") of Dillard's, Inc. (the "Company") will be held at the Company's Corporate Office, 1600 Cantrell Road, Little Rock, Arkansas 72201, on Saturday, May 18, 2019, at 9:00 a.m.
 CDT for the following purposes:

-- 1. To elect as directors the twelve nominees named in the attached Proxy Statement (four of whom are to be elected by Class A stockholders and eight of whom are to be elected by Class B stockholders). - To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2020. - 3.
-To conduct an advisory vote on the compensation of the Company's named executive officers. - To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.
+- 1. To elect as directors the twelve nominees named in the attached Proxy Statement (four of whom are to be elected by Class A stockholders and eight of whom are to be elected by Class B stockholders). - 2.
+To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2019. - 3.
+To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.